nrenner0211/collab-demo/README.md

 # collab-demo

+---
+This is Moses's stuff.
+My favorite part of JavaScript so far is capturing user input from websites and doing stuff with it.

+---

 # Git Collaboration Flow

 When working with a team, it's crucial for all members of the team to agree on a workflow that ensures both the team's ease of working together and the application's integrity.
 In web development, this workflow typically revolves around the use of Git and GitHub.